slam310/poney/README.md

     $ project vendors

-Install git hooks (you need to create directories named after git hooks inside bin/hooks directory, ie: bin/hooks/pre-commit/phplint)
+Install git hooks (you need to create directories named after git hooks inside bin/hooks directory, ie: bin/hooks/pre-commit/phplint).

+I bundle this script with 2 hooks i used on each of my Symfony2 project (PHPCS and PHP Lint).

     $ project hooks